jimxlin/firemirror/README.md

-# FireREPL
+# FireReple
-Combining the Firepad and Repl.it APIs with Create React App.
+Collaborative coding app using Firebase and Repl.it.